 Some HOS rules have multiple exceptions.
 Such exceptions can be useful, but also prove quite risky in the instance drivers mistakenly believe they’re eligible or use the exception improperly.
 Either situation can result in violations, penalties, and added liability.
 For that reason, your company should establish policies regarding the use of exceptions (most are found in §395.1) and train drivers to understand when they apply, and under what conditions.

 Perhaps no HOS topic has created as much confusion over the years as the “personal conveyance” (PC) provision, which allows drivers to operate their commercial vehicles in an “off duty” status for personal reasons.
 An important condition for using PC is that the driver must be off duty, must be relieved of all responsibilities for performing work, and must not be overly fatigued.
 Almost any driving that furthers a business purpose or somehow benefits the company cannot be logged off duty.
-View the official interpretation of the rule and appropriate uses at [INSERT LINK TO PC BRIEF ON CMS].
+View the official interpretation of the rule and appropriate uses here.

 Given their complexity and how often they change, the HOS rules practically demand training be provided on an ongoing basis to all affected personnel.
 Just one fatigue-related accident can spell disaster for a driver and his or her company.
 Avoid the consequences of an HOS violation by making sure your training program covers the regulations, guidelines, exceptions, company policies, technologies, and everything else pertaining to managing fatigue and staying compliant.

 For information on additional HOS topics, including checklists on more key training points, download the Hours-of-Service Training Checklist whitepaper.

 Countdown to Full ELD Compliance - Part 3: 6-Point Driver Training Checklist

 Make sure your drivers are trained to understand and follow key hours-of-service rules.